Minds & Vines

 The Science and Romance of Wine!

 Photoregulation of Chlorplast Synthesis and Replication.
 The synthesis and replication of cellular organelles involve an interplay between nuclear andorganellar genomes.
-In the case of chloroplasts

 When a lecture is scheduled, Harmony will be open Wednesday Nights 5:30 – 10pm with talks starting around 7pm.